jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

 ------------

-Analysis of flow cytometry data with R may seem daunting at first but I highly recommend it to anyone performing mid- or high-throghput, FACS-based assays.
+Analysis of flow cytometry data with R may seem daunting at first but I highly recommend it to anyone performing mid- or high-throghput FACS-based assays.
 I frequently run experiments in 96-well formats with hundreds of samples (this obviously requires a plate reader on your FACS machine).
 Even if you only look at very few markers, traditional flow